How to Recover Deleted Notes from iPhone 6s Plus

 The data inside iPhone memory are scanned and displayed on the middle column.
 You can tick one or several categories as you like.
-To get only iPhone messages onto Samsung and nothing more, simply tick the box next to Text messages option.
+To transfer messages from an iPhone to a Samsung Galaxy phone and nothing more, simply tick the box next to Text messages option.

-Hit the green Start Copy button to go about migrating messages from the old iPhone to the new Samsung Android phone.
+Finally, click the Start Copy button to transfer text messages from the old iPhone to the new Samsung Android phone.
 You will see a window pop up, indicating the percentage that has been completed.

 After the progress bar moves to 100 percent, it means the migration is finished.
 You can new check the messages on your new Samsung phone.

 Please note that SMS messages will remain on the iPhone, not deleted once transferred.
 If you want to get rid of the old device, make sure to erase them permanently.